Jacob Burns Film Center: History

 In 2008, the JBFC opened a $15 million Media Arts Lab and started new programs targeting digital literacy in the surrounding area.
 The Media Arts Lab was part of the JBFC's larger digital literacy education efforts that included sending some staff to prisons in Venezuela to teach prisoners and teachers there about digital literacy.
 Helmed by Sean Weiner, the Media Arts Lab started the Creative Culture fellowship in 2016 that became a launching pad for up-and coming filmmakers.

 Films

 The Jacob Burns Film Center shows independent and documentary films.
-It rarely shows mainstream films, except for special showings, as when, for example, they had a showing of A Series of Unfortunate Events with Daniel Handler and Meryl Streep in attendance.
+It shows a combination of independent and mainstream films.
+They sometimes have special guests in attendance.
+For example, they had a showing of A Series of Unfortunate Events with Daniel Handler and Meryl Streep in attendance.